fabianwilflingsederxxxl/techstack-tutorial/09-managing-content/Readme.md

 The Tutorials page is now fully functional.
 Start the dev server and **visit** `http://localhost:8000/tutorials/lorem` in your browser.

 If you add other markdown files into the `public/documents/` folder, you can view them like this, too.
 Sometimes the Webpack bundling is faster than Nodemon restart, that causes an error because it is trying to load the article before the server is up.
-This is annoying, but should not influence your dev too much!
+This is annoying but should not influence your dev too much!
 Now you would start and add SSR to the Tutorials Page, but we keep it lazy loading.

 Congratulations, you completed Page 9!

-Dont forget to:
+Don't forget to:

 **Run:** `git add .`
 and then